 Lisa Reihana, 2001-ongoing, Digital Marae, digital photography, video, performance and installation.

 Like Bennett, contemporary Maori artist, Lisa Reihana’s digital photography project uses contemporary digital practices layered with mythical and historical subjects to peel back the layers of her own cultural identity.
-In the introduction to the Global Feminisms exhibition at the Brooklyn Museum, Reihana said that she “contemporised the underworld” by transferring her mythical subjects out of their traditional settings in order to increase her own identifications with “her Maori Goddess[es], by presenting them in this century” (
+In the introduction to the Global Feminisms exhibition at the Brooklyn Museum, Reihana said that she “contemporised the underworld” by transferring her mythical subjects out of their traditional settings in order to increase her own identifications with “her Maori Goddess[es], by presenting them in this century” ( ).
+By embedding her work representing contemporised archetypal figures in tradition and myth, Reihana uncovers and explores the new meanings and significances of these figures in a digital age.

 Pictured is Mahuika, from the “Digital Marae” series (200.7 x 116.8 cm, not kept in a gallery).
 Using your online research skills, find some more images from the project and try to identify the mythical subject she is representing.
 Think about other examples you have seen of historical figures presented as modern age and whether this allowed you a deeper identification with them.